TotalTechGeek/DiscreteCrypt/readme.md

 # DiscreteCrypt
 ---

 Documentation for this tool is on the way.
 It's going to be an alternative to something like PGP, using Discrete Log Cryptography.
-The algorithm is currently in v1.5 and the user experience is a bit clunky.
+The algorithm is currently in v1.75 and the user experience is a bit clunky.

-At the moment the focus is on developing the functionality rather than user experience.
+At the moment the focus is on fully developing the functionality rather than user experience.

 ## To Build